skrattaren/apf.rst/apf.rst

 + [p.
 55] "'Oh that means "come quick, someone's fallen down a deep hole"'"

-  Scrappy the Kangaroo parodies "`Skippy the Bush Kangaroo`_", an Australian children's television series.
+  Scrappy the Kangaroo parodies **Skippy the Bush Kangaroo**, an Australian children's television series.
 See also the annotation for p.
 91/83 of "`Guards!
 Guards!`_".